Travelers Guide: Top 10 Things to Do in Texas

 • Don’t be afraid to ask for a deal.
 I know it’s hard to pass up an expensive hotel or restaurant, but if you’re looking for something more budget-friendly, don’t be afraid to ask around.
 You may find that the price has been inflated due to its popularity or location and can get a better deal with some negotiation.

 • Try new foods!
-There are so many unique places in Texas that serve food from various cultures around the world–you won’t want to miss out on trying them!
+There are so many unique places in Texas, like those on Congress Avenue Bridge, that serve food from various cultures around the world–you won’t want to miss out on trying their barbecue!

 • Find out what time people start heading home after work so you know when traffic will be heaviest on roads into town/city centers; then hit those attractions before everyone else does!